 The Museum of East Asian Art is the only museum in the UK solely dedicated to the arts and cultures of East and South East Asia, housing a unique collection of inspiring and curriculum-friendly objects.
 The museum’s learning team have selected a series of activities for primary school-aged children inspired by the museum’s extensive collection, to allow the museum to be a source of inspiration and discovery from home.

 7. City of Bath World Heritage Site

 The City of Bath World Heritage Site website has a fantastic range of online activities to try at home, themed around the six elements, recognised by UNESCO in 1987, that make Bath a World Heritage Site.
 Make your own mosaics, design a dream town, emulate the city's hot springs, construct your own columns, create cartoons and caricatures, and draw or paint your own view.

-Bath Preservation Trust have replenished their digital learning resources, offering an assortment of activities to enjoy which are themed around their four museums – No.1 Royal Crescent, the Museum of Bath Architecture, the Herschel Museum of Astronomy and Beckford's Tower and Museum.
-Make your own decorative Georgian fan or a galaxy-inspired painting, explore architectural concepts through a series of fun LEGO® challenges, and design your perfect garden.
+Bath Preservation Trust have replenished their digital learning resources, offering an assortment of activities to enjoy which are themed around their three museums – No.1 Royal Crescent, the Herschel Museum of Astronomy and Beckford's Tower and Museum.
+Make your own decorative Georgian fan or a galaxy-inspired painting, and design your perfect garden.